mwarning/meshnet-lab/README.md

 - CJDNS security can be disabled.
 Compile for speed using `NSA_APPROVED=true Seccomp_NO=1 NO_TEST=1 NO_NEON=1 CFLAGS="-O0" ./do`.
 - `[Errno 24] Too many open files`: With big networks, tests can spwan thousands of pings and wait for them.
 This can cause this error message.
 Use `ulimit -Sn 4096` to increase the file desciptor limit.

+## Simulation Notes

+To lessen the effect of the system on the results when a lot of processes are run, it is advisable to slow down the running speed of the routing protocols (use `cpulimit` or croups) and slow down time as well ([libfaketime](https://github.com/wolfcw/libfaketime)).
+This has not been tried here yet!

 ## Related Projects

 - [Shadow](https://github.com/shadow): intercepts system calls, discrete event simulation